eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 Read all pros and ons of each method of booting Linux on a Chromebook [here](/docs/chromebook/firmware-comparison).

+## Are the Depthboot distros modified?

+Yes, but only the minimal amount required to make them bootable and work properly on Chromebooks (Kernel + minor configs).
+In addition to installing some packages from the distro's repo, our own repo is added to the distro, which contains the eupnea-utils and eupnea-system packages (and some others).
+You can read more about the packages in the respective repos.
+Nothing else is modified, i.e. all distro "quirks" are kept intact (Snap, no Tap-to-click by default on GNOME, etc.).

 ## Why is sharing Depthboot images illegal?

 The Depthboot base distros all allow image/iso/rootfs sharing, but only in an unmodified form.
 The Depthboot script